-Why birthright citizenship matters and how it could change under Trump
+How birthright citizenship could change under Trump

 Born in San Francisco to Chinese parents, Wong Kim Ark was denied entry back into the U.S. after a trip to China on the grounds he wasn’t a U.S. citizen.
 In a 6-2 decision, the justices confirmed that he was.

 The Wong Kim Ark ruling has governed the prevailing understanding of automatic citizenship.
 But some legal minds argue the citizenship clause remains unsettled – especially for children of unauthorized immigrants.
-That question wasn’t addressed in Wong Kim Ark, they argue.
+That question wasn’t addressed in the Wong Kim Ark case, they argue.

 During the NBC interview, Mr. Trump repeated the false claim that only the U.S. has birthright citizenship.
 Several countries do, including Canada and Mexico.